Podcast: Play in new window | Download

 On the other hand, sex with someone you have a strong emotional connection with is one of the best experiences that life offers.

-I would rather have experienced a few women that I deeply connected with throughout my 20s than dozens of women whose names I can’t remember, where they were from or who wouldn’t recognize me standing in line at the grocery store now.
+One of the better lessons I ever learned was that I would rather have experienced a few women that I deeply connected with throughout my 20s than dozens of women whose names I can’t remember, where they were from or who wouldn’t recognize me standing in line at the grocery store now.

 Don’t be the douchebag who’s happy he “hit it” and shares photos of the girl with all his friends.

 Instead, go deep with a few women rather than swimming on the surface with many women who you don’t have a connection with or would care to remember.